 The low speed crystal oscillator is designed to operate at 32.768 kHz and provide a stable clock signal for systems requiring time accuracy.
 The low power RC oscillator run at f{XOSC} / 750 for CC2510Fx and f{XOSC} / 1500 for CC2511Fx, when calibrated.
-The calibration can only take place when the low power RC oscillator is running and the high speed crystal oscillator is enabled and stable, and is initiated by selecting the HS XOSC as the clock source for the system clock (CLKCON.OSC=0).
-The low power RC oscillator should be used to cost power reduce and consumption compared to the 32.768 kHz crystal oscillator solution.
+The calibration can only take place when the high speed crystal oscillator is enabled and stable.
+The low power RC oscillator should be used to reduce cost and power consumption compared to the 32.768 kHz crystal oscillator solution.
 The two low speed oscillators can not be operated simultaneously.